opensearch-project/project-website/_posts/2022-03-17-launch-announcement-1-3-0.markdown

 In planned future enhancements (see What’s Next, below), the OpenSearch 2.0.0 release will add distribution support for DEB X64 and RPM ARM64 in addition the those already offered.

 You can keep informed about upcoming distributions on the [distribution roadmap](https://github.com/orgs/opensearch-project/projects/13).

+## RPM & Debian Distributions

+As of yesterday (March 16), the team identified the [roadmap](https://github.com/orgs/opensearch-project/projects/1) for 1.3.0 included references to RPM and Debian distributions.
+In late January, the distribution efforts started to be [tracked on a separate board](https://github.com/orgs/opensearch-project/projects/13) as distributions were decoupled from version releases.
+In this transition, the cards for RPM and Debian distributions were never removed from the 1.3.0 roadmap.
+The team regrets this error and have put measures into place to ensure that the roadmap will be more accurate moving forward.

 ## What’s Next?